Pro-poor public policy or practices changed

 Indicator Phrasing

-INDICATOR PHRASING: Number of pro-poor public policies or practices changed
+INDICATOR PHRASING: Number of public policies or practices changed

 What is its purpose?

 Demonstrating impact.
-Defined as changes in public policy or practice by decision-makers in government (local and national), multilateral donors, intergovernmental fora or private sector actors you have targeted.
-Not churches or civil society, or your own internal or organisational policies or practices.
-The change needs to be a result of your influence, that of your partners or individuals you support, or through a coalition you have played a substantial role in.
+Defined as changes in public policy or practice (including processes and structures) by decision makers in government (local and national), multilateral donors, intergovernmental forums or private sector actors you have targeted that will positively impact people currently living in poverty.
+Do not use for changes to the policies or practices of churches or civil society, or changes to your own internal or organisational policies or practices.
+The change needs to be a result of your influence, that of your partners, or movements or individuals you support, or through a coalition you have played a substantial role in.
 For examples please see the important comments section.

 How to Collect and Analyse the Required Data

-Keep a record of public policies and practices changed, and verify each quarter, noting as much as possible attribution - being careful to stick to the definition.
+Keep a record of public policies and public practices changed, explaining how and to what extent you contributed to the change.

-Ideally have a record of attribution, for instance in an email or a record of a conversation.
+Ideally have a record to prove your contribution, for instance in an email or a record of a conversation.
 If the change has been put into the public domain, there may be a record in a news article, or on a government website.

-You should add a short narrative description of each public policy or practice change you record.
+You should add a short narrative description of each public policy or public practice change you record and explain how it will positively impact people currently living in poverty, and also how and to what extent you contributed to the change.
 Even one or two sentences will be sufficient for this purpose.

-Please also state in the short narrative description for each ‘public policy or practice changed’ whether it contributes to Tearfund’s corporate priority of “economic and environmental sustainability”, “church and community transformation” and/or “fragile states”.
+Where possible, state in the short narrative description for each ‘public policy or public practice changed’ which of Tearfund’s corporate priorities of “Environmental and Economic Sustainability”, “Church and Community Transformation”, “Reconciled, Peace-filled Societies” and/or “Crisis to Resilience” it contributes to.

 Disaggregate by